Grant Resources

 Data Sharing Plan

-Most NIH grants now contain a section covering the Sharing of Research Data (eg. RO1, Section 2.C.) which requires applicants to describe their plans for sharing data that is created as part of the proposed research.
-RGD may well be able to act as a suitable venue for project data to be made available to the research community and we encourage researchers to contact us to discuss this further.
+Most NIH grants now require a section covering the Sharing of Research Data (eg. RO1, Section 2.C.) which requires applicants to describe their plans for sharing data that is created as part of the proposed research.
+RGD is well positioned to act as a suitable venue for project data to be made available to the research community and we encourage researchers to contact us with any questions they may have on how to do this.
+Strain, QTL, and gene/allele registration can be done through our submission forms.

 Model Organism Sharing Plan

-While RGD is unable to help directly with the sharing of biological resources, investigators are encourage to contact groups such as the Rat Resource and Research Center (RRRC) in Missouri, US or the National BioResource Project (NBRP) in Kyoto, Japan, for information about their rat strain repository facilities.
+While RGD is unable to help directly with the sharing (i.e. maintenance, preservation and/or distribution) of biological resources such as the rats or other model organisms, investigators are encouraged to contact groups such as the Rat Resource and Research Center (RRRC) in Missouri, USA or the National BioResource Project for the Rat (NBRP-Rat) in Kyoto, Japan, for information about their rat strain repository facilities.
+We do recommend, however, that you do contact us for correct registration and nomenclature of your strain before submission of the rats to either RRRC or NBRP.
+The use of official nomenclature and unique identifiers for your biological resources are required for following the “FAIR” principles and for helping to make your research reproducible.